SindiGB/S23-NSERC-USRA-Sim-Study/README.md

 ## Code Structure

 - **Data Simulation**: The code simulates a time series of true case counts based on a disease transmission model.
-Each day’s cases depend on the previous day’s cases (captured by *φ*) and a baseline infection rate (*ν*).
+Each day’s cases depend on the previous day’s cases (captured by 𝜙) and a baseline infection rate (𝜈).

-- **Underreporting**: The true cases are "thinned" by a binomial process to introduce underreporting, controlled by the reporting probability, *π*.
+- **Underreporting**: The true cases are "thinned" by a binomial process to introduce underreporting, controlled by the reporting probability, 𝜋.

-- **Parameter Estimation**: Using Method of Moments (MoM) estimators, the code estimates values of *φ*, *ν*, and *π* based on the underreported data.
+- **Parameter Estimation**: Using Method of Moments (MoM) estimators, the code estimates values of 𝜙, 𝜈, and 𝜋 based on the underreported data.

 - **Visualization**: Plots are generated to show the distribution of estimates for each parameter, comparing them to their true values across various simulation settings.